ICMLRecommender/frontend/README.md

 # frontend

-ICML 2017 website Frontend project repository
+NIPS 2017 Recommendations App Frontend project repository

 ## Note
-This app is in pre-release mode for ICML 2017.
-Please send feedback and bug reports to icml17app@gmail.com or file an issue on our github project page.
+This app is in pre-release mode for NIPS 2017.
+Please send feedback and bug reports to recsysapp@gmail.com or file an issue on our github project page.

 ## What is this app?
-This app helps navigate the rich program of ICML 2017.
+This app helps navigate the rich program of NIPS 2017.
 The app provides an easily navigable schedule, enables users to quickly find interesting papers, publicly comment them, register their interest using 'like' and 'bookmark', and browse what others are interested in.
 In addition, users' preferences feed a personalized paper